nicholasjgreen/kafka-to-hbase/README.md

 ### Changing the Docker Compose Configuration

-eThe Docker Compose file defines the logical architecture of the 3 service system required to run Kafka To Hbase.
+The Docker Compose file defines the logical architecture of the 3 service system required to run Kafka To Hbase.
 To change the Docker Compose configuration of Hbase tables or namespaces, or which Kafka topics will be used, use the `docker-compose.override.yaml` file.
 This is read in addition to the base Docker